FlexOS | Future Work

 111

-This means significant shifts for HR, with potential impacts on everything from employee rights to diversity initiatives.
+As various media and experts have pointed out, the new appointment means significant shifts for HR, with potential impacts on everything from employee rights to diversity initiatives:

-• Stricter Immigration Policies: Expect aggressive immigration enforcement and increased I-9 audits affecting industries like construction and hospitality.
+• Stricter Immigration Policies: Experts expect aggressive immigration enforcement affecting industries like construction and hospitality.

 • Agency Leadership Changes: Trump will likely appoint new chairs for the NLRB and EEOC, altering labor relations regulations.